aaronbelan/qe-showcase/newman/README.md

-# Postman Task: API Flow
+# API Testing Task

 **Goal:**
-Create a Postman collection that exercises the `/posts` endpoint on [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com).
+Test the `/posts` endpoint on [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) using any API testing approach.

 **Steps to cover:**